Put away the pumpkins and get out the garland! November is here, and the holiday season has officially begun.

 Holiday Light Show – Smithville

 After your Thanksgiving feast, head to Historic Smithville Village to see more than 100 Christmas trees magically float on Lake Meone.
-The trees light up to music in an orchestrated show every Thursday–Sunday from 5:30–8:30 p.m.
+The trees light up to music in an orchestrated show every Thursday–Sunday from 5:30–8:30pm.
+FREE

 Train fanatics young and old will go wild for this event, hosted by the Garden State Model Railway Club, which features a 1,200-square-foot layout filled with steam and diesel locomotives, freight and passenger trains, rural and urban scenes, and working signals.

-Roxey Ballet presents its 23rd annual production of The Nutcracker this season.
+Roxey Ballet presents its 24th annual production of The Nutcracker this season.
+Photo courtesy of the production

 Roxey Ballet's Nutcracker – Ewing

-Continue a holiday tradition or start a new one by taking the kids to see this enchanting ballet featuring magical mice, marching soldiers, swirling snowflakes, waltzing flowers, and the beautiful Sugar Plum Fairy.
+It's Nutcracker season!
+Continue a holiday tradition or start a new one by taking the kids to see Roxey Ballet's production of this enchanting ballet featuring magical mice, marching soldiers, swirling snowflakes, waltzing flowers, and the beautiful Sugar Plum Fairy.
+You can also catch NJ Ballet's production on Nov.
+18 and Nov.
+25, as well as American Repertory Ballet on Nov.
+30.

 For even more information about family-friendly events in NJ, subscribe to our free newsletter!